Maldon: Rail

 Maldon was previously served by two railway lines.
 Today, the nearest railway stations to Maldon are Hatfield Peverel, Witham and North Fambridge.
 Hatfield Peverel is the closest railway station to the north of the town, whilst North Fambridge is closest to southern parts of the town.

 Maldon's first railway link was a branch line to Witham opened in 1846.
 Later, a second line linked Maldon with Woodham Ferrers on the Crouch Valley line between Southminster and Wickford.
 Whilst Wickford is itself on the line between Shenfield and Southend (thus providing Maldon with another route into London Liverpool Street), a short-lived spur line at Wickford also gave direct access towards Southend.

 Edward Arthur Fitch, writing in about 1895, states that from London's Liverpool Street station to Maldon East via Witham there were eight trains on weekdays and three on Sundays and that, via Wickford, there were five trains on weekdays and none on Sundays.
 The fastest train took 85 minutes via Witham and 82 minutes via Wickford.

 Maldon West railway station was opened in 1889 by the Great Eastern Railway.
 The line between Maldon and South Woodham Ferrers closed to passengers in 1939, the Maldon and Witham line closed in 1966.

+Road

+The town had been long plagued by heavy traffic on the High Street: the construction of the by-pass in 1990 successfully redirected heavy through-traffic away from the town centre and protected its narrow streets from congestion.